eclipse-thingweb/node-wot/packages/binding-netconf/README.md

 * writepropery is mapped to a NETCONF RPC with  `EDIT-CONFIG` method
 * invokeaction is mapped to the generic RPC call, and hence, the method must be set explicitly (e.g., `COMMIT`, or whatever RPC is defined in YANG).

-## New DataSchema Fields for the NETCONF Binding
+## New DataSchema Fields for the NETCONF Binding and new ContentSerdes

 NETCONF uses XML on the wire, which requires additional translations from the JSON model used at WoT application level.
-To enable support for XML attributes (e.g., `<node myattrib="demo">myvalue</node>`), the DataSchema information has to be extended with the following terms, and the schema also be passed down to the binding.
+To enable support for XML attributes (e.g., `<node myattrib="demo">myvalue</node>`), the DataSchema information has to be extended with the following terms, and a new ContentSerdes is needed.

-### nc:container and nc:attribute
+### xml:container and xml:attribute

 The field `nc:container` is used in combination with `nc:attribute` to indicate whether the object is a structure or a node with attributes (`"nc:container": true`), and whether the given property is an attribute `"nc:attribute": true`) or the value, resp.
 The concrete use case is to assign a namespace passed as attribute (`xmlns`) to the value inside the XML node.